ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ## Introduction

-_Reactive Streams_ is a cross-platform specification for processing a possibly unbounded sequence of events across asynchronous boundaries (threads, actors or network-connected computers) with non-blocking backpressure. _Backpressure_ is application-level flow control from the event consumer to the event producer to control its emission rate.
+_Reactive Streams_ is a cross-platform specification for processing a possibly unbounded sequence of events across asynchronous boundaries (threads, actors or network-connected computers) with non-blocking _backpressure_.
+Backpressure is application-level flow control from the subscriber to the publisher to control the emission rate.

-The main purpose of Reactive Streams is to let the subscriber control how quickly the publisher produces events.
-This is implemented by switching between _push_ and _pull_ models automatically based on consumption rate.
-In Reactive Streams consumers can use bounded buffers of known size without the danger of memory overflow.
+The Reactive Streams specification was created to solve two problems.
+First, to create a solution for processing time-ordered sequences of events with automatic switching between _push_ and _pull_ models based on the consumption rate and without unbounded buffering.
+Second, to create an interoperable solution that can be used in different frameworks, environments and networks.

 ![stream diagram](/images/stream_diagram.png)

-The Reactive Streams specification is already implemented in the various programming platforms (.NET, JVM, JavaScript) and network protocols (RSocket).
-In the Java ecosystem, reactive threads are supported in particular (listed alphabetically):
+The Reactive Streams specification is already implemented in the various programming platforms (.NET, JVM, JavaScript) and network protocols.
+This specification is already implemented in particular: